UW-GAC/anvil-util-workflows/README.md

 --- | ---
-data_file | Google bucket path to a TSV data file. dd_url | A URL providing the path to the data dictionary in JSON format. out_prefix | A prefix for the resulting HTML report.
+data_file | Google bucket path to a TSV data file. dd_url | A URL providing the path to the data dictionary in JSON format.

 The workflow returns the following outputs:

 output | description
 --- | ---
-validation_report | An HTML file with validation results pass_checks | a boolean value where 'true' means the data file fulfilled the minimum requirements of the data dictionary (all required columns present)
+validation_report | A text file with validation results pass_checks | a boolean value where 'true' means the data file fulfilled the minimum requirements of the data dictionary (all required columns present)